 727. Performable Case Studies in Bioethics.
 (2 or 3) Students will develop a bioethics case study and present it as a dramatic reading with audience discussion at semester's end.
 From an initial prompt (e.g. subject matter, situation, incident) and associated readings, the work will be implemented in three phases of approximately equal length: 1) discussion and analysis of the prompt and readings; 2) student presentations of additional research, either individually or in teams, and concomitant discussion and analysis from ethical, social, legal, and, policy perspectives; and 3) script (case) development during in-class writing sessions.
-The over-arching goal is to exploit the unique ability of dramatic art to engage complex, multifaceted issues in ways that are neither nebulous nor propagandistic, and to highlight the relationship between process, close analysis, art, and scholar-ship in bioethics.
+The over-arching goal is to exploit the unique ability of dramatic art to engage complex, multifaceted issues in ways that are neither nebulous nor propagandistic, and to highlight the relationship between process, close analysis, art, and scholarship in bioethics.
 P-POI

 729: Bioethics as a Profession.
 (2) A critical examination of the scholarly literature both in and about bioethics.
 Topics may include the ethics of the profession of bioethics, controversies concerning the role of bioethics professionals, and the standards and evaluation of practitioners of bioethics.
-P-POI
+P - POI

 731. Bioethics at Work: The IRB.
-(1-3) Provides students with the opportunity to experience and understand human research oversight by attending Institutional Review Board (IRB) meetings and reviewing and submitting comments on ethical issues arising in submitted protocols.
-Students assigned to a single IRB for a single semester will attend 3 to 4 monthly meetings, meet with faculty once per month to review draft comments, and meet with IRB senior staff to discuss submitted comments and other issues immediately before and/or after Board meetings.
-Students are also required to submit an end-of-semester report and observations, and attend a final class to compare and contrast experiences.
-Students may also be able to assist in the work of the Research Ethics Consultation Program, by arrangement.
-Course may be repeated up to a maximum of 4 hours.
-Co-Requisite-BIE 702 and POI.
+(1-3) Provides students with the opportunity to experience and understand human research oversight by attending Institutional Review Board (IRB) meetings, reviewing submitted protocols, and considering the ethical issues arising therein.
+Students assigned to a single lRB for a single semester will receive 1 credit They will attend monthly meetings, meet periodically with course faculty and staff, and meet with IRB senior staff at the beginning and end of the semester.
+Students are also required to maintain and submit a journal of commentary on meetings and protocols and the ethical issues arising therein and an end of semester paper.
+Initial enrollment must be concurrent with enrollment in BIE 702: Biomedical Research Ethics or LAW 677/BIE 777: Health-Related Research.
+Additional credits may be earned by students who attend the meetings of more than one IRB or who continue attendance during the summer terms and for in the fall semester.
+Course may be repeated up to a maximum of 3 hours.
+Co-Requisite BIE 702 or LAW 677/BIE 777 POl. .